BYUI-CSA/BadUSB/README.md

 ## Additional Recommendations

-- Use Arduino IDE version 1.8.19
-- Use this new Board Manager URL: https://raw.githubusercontent.com/ArminJo/DigistumpArduino/master/package_digistump_index.json
-  - The old Board Manager URL provides 5 year old packages!
-Only seems to cause issues on Linux
+Use Arduino IDE version 1.8.19 and use this new Board Manager URL: https://raw.githubusercontent.com/ArminJo/DigistumpArduino/master/package_digistump_index.json.
+The old Board Manager URL provides 5 year old package, which can causes issues (specifically on Linux).

-- You shouldn't have to manually install the drivers, just simply follow the steps to add the "Digistump AVR Boards" and they should be installed automatically
+You shouldn't have to manually install the drivers, just simply follow the steps to add the "Digistump AVR Boards" and they should be installed automatically.

 ### Linux Recommendations